 Another consideration is room temperature.
 While many orchids are native to the tropics, different species are found all over the world.
 Some even live on snowy mountaintops, such as the Yellow Lady’s Slippers we have here on the slopes of Pikes Peak.

-Happily, Phals do best with temperatures in the 60s at night, and the 70s in the daytime.
-We don’t keep out house quite that warm during cold winter days, but my plants haven’t complained.
+Happily, Phalaenopsis do best with temperatures in the 60s at night, and the 70s in the daytime.
+We don’t keep our house quite that warm during cold winter days, but my plants haven’t complained.
 I keep them some distance from the windows, which would be too hot in the summer and too cold in the winter, and they do just fine.

 Unfortunately, along with winter heating comes very dry indoor air.
 My moth orchids would prefer a humidity level of 50% to 70%—higher than the 20% that is typical in our home.
 You’ll hear that you should place the plants on a tray of wet pebbles, but that doesn’t help as much as we could wish.
 Short of humidifying the whole house, or pointing a tabletop humidifier at your plants, there’s really not much we can do.